funkam/MoonNMR/README.md

 A Shiny application for high-throughput Nuclear Magnetic Resonance workflows

 MoonNMR is a Shiny application for the optimization of high-throughput NMR and <sup>1</sup>H Metabolomics workflows.
 The application is designed primarily to be used with the Bruker BioSpin Avance IVDr (and methods), and a SampleJet sample robot.
 MoonNMR provides for tools for easier template creation, as well as data extraction tools and a series of analysis tools.
-However, the tools can also be used by other users
+However, the tools can also be used by other users.

 ---
 ## Installation